ish-suarez/ish-suarez/README.md

 - 🌱 I’m a Full Stack Web Developer
 - 📫 You can reach me at ... ish-suarez@outlook.com
 - 📲 Find me at [izzydev.com](https://izzydev.com)
+- 📚 Student Reopository with work is at [ih-suarez](https://github.com/ih-suarez)

 A mind is like a parachute, it only works when open